The Struggle To Be Skinny: What Does God Have To Say About It?

-There.
-I said it.
 I mean who sits around thinking they WANT to be overweight.
 I know I sure don’t.

 Sometimes when I’m overweight and, hear this, sometimes when I’m actually quite thin and fit I fall prey to the enemy’s body image lies.

 For others, it’s eating just the right number of calories in a day.
 Or maybe it’s that thigh dimple that shows each time you sit down.
 The obsessions can take all shapes and sizes—just like our bodies.

 I try and sit sometimes to ponder what it must be like to have total freedom in your body, to just walk around with no thought as to what you look like and what others must be thinking about what you look like.

 In Genesis 3, we can watch body image issues unfold before our very eyes.
 Well, kind of.
 Does anyone else find it interesting that the first temptation we hear about is FOOD?